TijnStruben-Huising/Math/cours/Axiomatization.typ

 - Proof theory
   studies the proofs in formal languages.
-What can we prove, and what we can prove that we can't, but also the lengths of proofs and the computerisation of proofs. inversion
+What can we prove, and what we can prove that we can't, but also the lengths of proofs and the computerisation of proofs.

 - Type theory.
   This is a collection of formal systems for mathematics basing themselves on defining objects as having a type.
 This is especially used in computer assistred proofs.
 Instead of axioms it has rules of inference.

 - Set theory.
   This is another collection of formal systems, where everything is a set.
-This is often more powerfull (in terms of what we can prove) than type theory but also more prone to problems such as paradoxes.
+This is often more powerfull (in terms of what we can prove) than type theory but also more prone to problems such as paradoxes and studies different things.

 We will mainly be going over notions from proof theory and model theory in this chapter.